 Income from electricity transmission is recognised in the income statement on the basis of measured delivery during the year.
 Other revenue is recognised as earned or delivered.
-A revenue cap is set for the Company on
+A revenue cap is set for the Company on the basis of Article 12 of the Electricity Act No. 65/2003.

-Lease payments
+I. Lease payments